 by Jennifer Burcke from 1840 Farm Fall is in the air Earlier this week, we had a frost warning here in New Hampshire.
 Thankfully, the mercury stayed above 40 degrees and both the garden and our hens were unfazed.
 While it is a bit early for us to be heeding frost warnings, I know that fall […]Read more »

-by Meredith Chilson The original title of this post was “Do-It-Yourself: Grit/Shell Feeder”.
+by Meredith Chilson Photos by author The original title of this post was “Do-It-Yourself: Grit/Shell Feeder”.
 After an afternoon struggling with the carpentry aspect of the feeder, I realized it wasn’t going to be done by MYself.
 For my handyman husband, however, this was an easy project.
-We recycle and save all sorts of things, so if you […]Read more »
+We recycle and save all sorts of things, […]Read more »

 by Hank Will — Photographed by Suzanne Griepentrog At the end of the original Community Chickens Project in 2009, headed up by the editors of Grit and Mother Earth News magazines, Grit editor, Hank Will invited several project contributors to his Osage County Kansas farm to teach them how to humanely clean and package the […]Read more »

-by Jennifer Sartell One of my favorite types of articles to read in magazines like Grit, Mother Earth News or here on Community Chickens are posts about different styles of chicken coops.
+by Jennifer Sartell Photos by author One of my favorite types of articles to read in magazines like Grit, Mother Earth News or here on Community Chickens are posts about different styles of chicken coops.
 It’s fascinating to see how each family takes a different approach to housing their animals.
-Whether it’s a collection of recycled bits and […]Read more »
+Whether it’s a collection of […]Read more »